Aquille Carr: Saint John Mill Rats (2014)

 On April 20, 2014, Carr announced his intentions to enter the 2014 NBA draft but subsequently went undrafted.

 On September 9, 2014, Carr signed a one-year deal with the Saint John Mill Rats of the Canadian National Basketball League.
 However, his troubled career continued, as he was suspended twice during the season and often took his anger and frustration out during games.
 On December 13, 2014, he was released by the Mill Rats after appearing in nine games and averaging 12.9 points and 3.4 assists per game.

 Baltimore Hawks (2016)

 In January 2016, Carr signed with the Baltimore Hawks of the American Basketball Association.

 Beltway Bombers (2016–2017)

 Carr played for the Beltway Bombers in the APBL during the 2016–17 season.

 Girne Universitesi SK (2017–2018)

 In November 2017, Carr signed with Girne Universitesi SK of the Cypriot North League.

 Return to Baltimore (2018–2019; 2021–2022)

 Carr returned to the Baltimore Hawks for the 2018–19 season.
 He had a 65-point game in February 2019.
 Carr returned to the Hawks for the 2021–22 season.

-Reading Rebels (2022–present)
+Reading Rebels and Capital Seahawks (2022–present)

 In April 2022, Carr joined the Reading Rebels of the TBL.
+He continued with the Rebels in 2023 and 2024.

+For the 2025 TBL season, Carr joined the Capital Seahawks.
+After 11 games for the Seahawks, he returned to the Reading Rebels in May 2025, where he played two games.